 Our Career Development Programs include seminars that focus on alternative career choices.
 Speakers have ranged from former Directors of the National Science Foundation and Editors of major peer reviewed journals to congressional legislative representatives.
-We also sponsor the Dean’s Research Scholarship Awards that grant up to ten $2,500 scholarships per year to students who have successfully advanced to Ph.D. candidacy and have demonstrated academic and research excellence.
+We also sponsor the Dean’s Research Scholarship Awards that grant up to ten $1,500 scholarships per year to students who have successfully advanced to Ph.D. candidacy and have demonstrated academic and research excellence.
 The annual Graduate Student Education Committee Poster Competition is held each year at the Annual McGovern Medical School Research Retreat and gives students the opportunity to present current research and gain invaluable presentation skills.
 Prizes range from $200 – $400.
-In addition, we offer a travel award program for post-candidacy graduate students to help defray the costs of attending conferences.
-We believe that involvement in professional conferences promotes the academic experience and assists the student in gaining networking opportunities essential to future success.
+In addition, we offer a travel award program for pre and post-candidacy graduate students to help defray the costs of attending conferences.
 These competitive awards are made available to students who have been invited to present papers at national or international conferences or meetings related to their academic area or dissertation research.

 Through the efforts of the Office of Research Affairs many other opportunities exist for professional development such as:

 We encourage all McGovern Medical School graduate students to get involved with not only this Committee, but the various MD Anderson Cancer Center UTHealth Graduate School of Biomedical Sciences and Office of Research Affairs programs.

 Our Committee holds meetings every third Monday of the month at 1:30 p.m.